Why SF Knows So Little About Homelessness And Why That’s a Huge Problem

 It’s unacceptable that City Hall does not track the public funds it’s spending on our homelessness epidemic.

 Oklahoma City, for example, started tracking every dollar it spends on homelessness in 2009¹¹ — from supportive housing to medical costs to education and food¹².
 This provided a baseline from which that city could evaluate the success of various interventions and pushed it toward developing a robust coordinated entry system.
 As a result, it has managed to maintain the number of people sleeping on its streets relatively steadily over the past five years at a rate more than 10-times lower, on a per capita basis, than San Francisco¹³.

-As Supervisor, I would immediately start tracking every dollar City Hall spends on homelessness.
-And once we figure out how much we’re spending, I would make sure that no public dollars are spent without knowing if that money is doing any good.
+As Supervisor, I will work to immediately start tracking every dollar City Hall spends on homelessness.
+And once we figure out how much we’re spending, I will work to make sure that no public dollars are spent without knowing if that money is doing any good.

 Does City Hall really not know the effectiveness of its homelessness spending?